 Setting Goals with your Treatment Team

-Your psychiatrist should explain the illness and the treatments to you and assure you that all available treatments will be tried until you have achieved full recovery (a return to your baseline).
-For about 20% of patients, clozapine may be necessary (see below, Clozapine Can Work if Other Antipsychotics Fail).
-Once you start improving, your doctor and the mental health team should work with you to establish goals for the future, such as returning to school or work, spending more quality time with family and friends, and engaging in hobbies.
+You should ask your psychiatrist to explain the illness and the various available treatments (including pills or injections once every 1-3 months without having to take pills) and assure you that all available treatments will be tried until you have achieved full recovery (a return to your baseline).
+For about 25 % of patients, a medication called clozapine may be necessary (see below, clozapine can eliminate hallucinations or delusions 50% of the time when other antipsychotics fail).
+Once you start improving, your doctor and the mental health team should work with you to establish goals for the future, such as returning to school or work, spending more quality time with family and friends, and engaging in hobbies and other meaningful activities.

 Recovery, not progressive illness, should be the expectation in schizophrenia. https://www.madinamerica.com/2015/02/recovery-not-progressive-illness-expectation-schizophrenia/